simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	Internal use to identify the host running Unique cronjobs.
+	Internal use to identify the host running Unique cron-jobs.
 Value is calculated.

+### `CRON_LOCK_OWNER`

+**Description**

+	Optional parameter to force only one host to run Unique cron-jobs.
+	The value is the endpoint URL of the node/host, when the value is updated the cluster must be restarted.
+	When this parameter exists, no ping/failover will be done by the platform to re-affect the `CRON_LOCK`.
+	The operator must ensure that this host is always available because no other host will get the `CRON_LOCK` automatically.
+	See the log at startup of each host to check that the URL is correctly defined.

 ### `DATETIME_HOUR_STEP`